dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/controls/control-authoring-overview.md

 [!code-xaml[SharedResources#1](~/samples/snippets/csharp/VS_Snippets_Wpf/SharedResources/CS/Dictionary1.xaml#1)]

 Once you have defined your dictionary, you need to merge it with your control's resource dictionary.
-You can do this by using [!INCLUDE[TLA2#tla_xaml](../../../includes/tla2sharptla-xaml-md.md)] or code.
+You can do this by using XAML or code.

-The following example merges a resource dictionary by using [!INCLUDE[TLA2#tla_xaml](../../../includes/tla2sharptla-xaml-md.md)].
+The following example merges a resource dictionary by using XAML.

 [!code-xaml[SharedResources#2](~/samples/snippets/csharp/VS_Snippets_Wpf/SharedResources/CS/ShapeResizer.xaml#2)]